pavel-grigorev/spring-icomponent/README.md

 # spring-icomponent

 This library adds support for the `@Component` annotation on interfaces.
-It creates dynamic proxy implementations for interfaces decorated with `@Component` (by default) or any other annotation you'd choose.
+It creates dynamic proxy implementations for the interfaces decorated with `@Component` (by default) or any other annotation you'd choose.
 The proxy implementations delegate method invocations to the user-defined method handlers.

+The library is designed to be a simple in use base platform for the frameworks that would want to provide a declarative "interface only" API like they do in Spring Data.
 Here is an example of what can be built using this tool:

 ```java
 @Service